Ryanair boss: 10 euro fares to disappear due to rising fuel prices

 Although the soaring fuel prices which are impacting the airline’s fares are also wreaking havoc on people’s disposable incomes, Mr O’Leary is confident the number of customers will remain steady.

-Instead, he believes travellers will flock en masse to lower-cost alternatives such as Ryanair and EasyJet.
+Instead, he believes travellers will flock en masse to lower-cost alternatives such as Ryanair and easyJet.

 “We think people will continue to fly frequently,” he said.